kzyskgch/CyGnusPlotter/README.md

 ## Use CyGnusPlotter in Python's interactive mode
-&emsp; Make sure that the current directory is the parent path of CyGnusPlotter and execute the next line.
+&emsp; Make sure that the current directory is the parent path of CyGnusPlotter and import cyglib as the next line.
 ~~~
     >>> from cyglib import cyginput
 ~~~